JeffC25/smart-document-analyzer/README.md

 # Smart Document Analyzer Overview

 This project is a document analyzer implemented in Flask and allows users to generate summaries, keywords, and sentiment from PDF files or news article URLs.
 It consists of the following major component: a database, PDF uploader, news article ingester, NLP sentiment module, and a frontend UI created with Bootstrap.
+The project is packaged using Docker.

 ## Database Overview